 0 to 1 star rating out of possible 5

 Psychic detective author Noreen Renier lacks credibility though these heavily ghost-written books are written by persons either highly naive or consumed with pushing fictional charades.
 Two U.S. federal courts (July 2011 and April 2012) have ruled against author and TV psychic detective Noreen Renier, letting stand a March 2011 ruling against her which cited her for having misled the court and not being a credible witness.
 This happened just as we began examining her latest books including The Practical Psychic: A No-Nonsense Guide to Developing Your Natural Abilities.

 After examining her latest books we believe readers will also understand why the credibility of Noreen Renier has been struck down as noted in the images below.
-January 14, 2014 marks Noreen Renier's 77th birthday and she is now pushing wild fantasies and delusions as real to readers.
+January 16, 2015 marks Noreen Renier's 78th birthday after years of pushing wild fantasies and delusions as real to readers.
 Even this book critic can no longer let her distortions pass unnoticed.

 Unknown to many readers is that author Noreen Renier's original publisher in 2005 banished her original edition of A Mind For Murder after just 6 months, immediately halting global distribution after a lawsuit was filed against Noreen Renier by a critic.

 Even before the extensive re-edit of the book was published in 2008, author Noreen Renier lost the lawsuit which had started in a state court and ended in a U.S. federal court.

 In 2006 and 2007 that Washington federal court ordered judgments against Renier for publishing content that breached a 1992 Florida State court ordered settlement.

 Further information is available at The PETER Group homepage (click here).